Healthy Homes Assessment Newtown

 Home Assessments Newtown for Rental Properties

-There are a myriad of things you should look for in the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are many things to look over in a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the home have enough air circulation, including extractor fans?

-The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can be extremely costly for property managers and landlords.
-For specialist advice, call now and schedule your rental property house assessment.
+The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert advice get in touch today and book your rental property home assessment.

 home assessments for rental properties